Key takeaways

 - Month end checklists, close status, and exception reports.

 Audit comfort grows when the dashboard ties back to the books and reconciliations are visible with CA notes.
+This aligns with ICAI Standards on Auditing requirements for documented evidence of internal controls.

 Who is this for